 Anyone who knows me, knows I’m not a typical grown-up.
 I’m lucky enough to be married to an awesome audio engineer and he recorded me reading, Art Class, the poem I wrote to my son explaining this.

+I grew up in Houston, Texas.
+If you've never been to Houston, I can describe it for you like this: just imagine any dystopian movie and then replace all the crazed brain-eating zombies with crazed brain-eating conservatives and there you go.
 To be fair, Houston’s come a long way lately, but when I was growing up there, it was the late 80's/early 90’s.
 And Houston in the 90’s certainly wasn't known for its picturesque parks, art scene, or lesbian mayor.
 Houston in the 90's was largely known for its suburbs and its malls, neither of which I felt particularly drawn to.
 I knew there had to be more to life than to grow up, live by a big mall, and then die.